flowersteam/runaway/README.md

 of the three tools, which you only need to make available in your PATH.
 As of today, only linux and osx binaries are available.

-### Troubleshoot:

-Depending on the version of LFS used by your repository manager, it may not accept LFS files with content-types.
-You can set this off with `git config --global lfs.contenttype false`.

 ## Todo

 Orchestra is far from being complete.
 Here are some ideas which may be implemented in the future: